Editor’s Note: Predominantly spoilers… also great writing.

 The beauty of this casting is just as pointed as that of Benson, Gomez and Hudgens though.
 This is the modern day renaissance man, a film maker, poet, author and actor, Franco is currently working on directorial debuts that include heavyweight adaptations of William Faulkner and Cormac McCarthy novels.
 Surely he can see the irony behind Korine’s script?
 For all his brains Franco has a track record of not taking himself too seriously though (see This Is the End, Pineapple Express, Freaks and Geeks or even Rise of the Planet of the Apes), and does a standout job of imitating the wannabe gangster here without pushing it to the level of full on parody.

 The pathetic comedy of his character is represented in the symbols of modern day greed, or bling, the number plate on his car reads BALLR and he wears a gold teeth grill.
+They even have awesome teeth grills for girls.
 He drops poetry and plays the piano but there is no substance to it, he wants to appear a man of the world but really he is still the scared poser that set out to stack dollar bills and nothing else (it’s the American dream y’all).

 Ah yes, money.
 Money is Korine’s canvas here, it tints everything.
 There are showers of money, Alien sleeps on a mattress of money, all the girls want is money and in Alien they find a kindred spirit.
 It’s a brutal, bitter and overt representation of hypercapitalism and the American dream, and Alien tells us this fact over and over again.